General questions

 What should I do about mice?

-Mice are beyond the scope of Predator Free Wellington and Predator Free community groups.
+Our project isn’t focused on mice, though predator free community groups do record these catches.
 The best thing to do is buy a couple of low-cost mouse traps (supermarket or hardware store ones work well), and tuck one next to the fridge or nearby – just follow the instructions!
 Rats eat mice so once we remove rats, you may see an increase in mice.
 Mice numbers also change seasonally.